TRIQS/dft_tools/doc/guide/conv_vasp.rst

  * `f`-states: `fy(3x2-y2)`, `fxyz`, `fyz2`, `fz3`,
    `fxz2`, `fz(x2-y2)`, `fx(x2-3y2)`.

-For projector type `Pr 2`, one should also set `LORBIT = 14` in INCAR and provide parameters `EMIN`, `EMAX` which, in this case, define an energy range (window) corresponding to the valence states.
-Note that as in the case of DOS calculation the position of the valence states depends on the Fermi level.
+For projector type `Pr 2`, one should also set `LORBIT = 14` in the INCAR file and provide parameters `EMIN`, `EMAX`, defining, in this case, an energy range (energy window) corresponding to the valence states.
+Note that, as in the case
+of a DOS calculation, the position of the valence states depends on the Fermi level, which can usually be found at the end of the OUTCAR file.

 For example, in case of SrVO3 one may first want to perform a self-consistent calculation, then set `ICHARGE = 1` and add the following additional